shizmob/smol/README.md

 On x86_64, it's a bit more convoluted: the contents of `_rtld_local` is loaded into `rsi`, but because of the x86_64 ABI, the caller isn't required to restore that register.
-However, due to the `call` instruction, a pointer to the instruction after the call will be placed on the stack, at `_start`, it's at `rsp - 8`.
-Then, the offset to the "load from `_rtld_local`"-instruction can be calculated, and the part of the instruction which contains the offset to `_rtld_local`, from the instruction after the load (of which the address is now also known), can be read, and thus the contents of that global variable are available as well.
+However, due to the `call` instruction, a pointer to the instruction after the call will be placed on the stack.
+And thus, at `_start`, that pointer will be available at `rsp - 8`.
+Then, the offset to the "load from `_rtld_local`"-instruction can be calculated, and the part of the instruction which contains the offset to `_rtld_local`, from the instruction after the load (of which the address is now also known), can be read, and thus the location and contents of that global variable are available as well.

+When using `DT_DEBUG`, a different mechanism is used to take hold of the `struct link_map`: on program startup, `ld.so` will place a pointer to its debug data in the value of the `DT_DEBUG` key-value-pair.
+In glibc, this is the `r_debug` datatype.
+The second field of that type, is a pointer to the root `struct link_map`.

 Now the code continues with walking the "import tables" for the needed libraries (which already have been automatically parsed by `ld.so`), looks